samuel-book/samuel_shap_paper_1/introduction/intro.md

 ## Key findings

+### Predicting thrombolysis use with an XGBoost model

 The five most influential features in the XGBoost model predicting whether thrombolysis would be given or not were:

 1. Stroke type (infarction vs. haemorrhage): Use of thrombolysis depended on it being an infarction (clot).